conradhalling/jekyll-theme-chirpy/_posts/2024-06-01-otter-river-day-three.md

 at Ursa Major, Boötes (with Arcturus), Scorpio (with Antares), Cygnus, and Lyra (with Vega).

 After sleeping some more, in the morning I walked one and a half miles to the convenience grocery in Baldwinville for fruit, snacks, and a sandwich.
-There are some beautiful old houses along U.S. 202 in Baldwinville.
+There are some beautiful old houses along U.S.
+202 in Baldwinville.

+<iframe src="https://ridewithgps.com/embeds?type=trip&id=346796435&sampleGraph=true&distanceMarkers=true" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

 ![A beautiful old house in Baldwinville](beautiful-old-house-in-baldwinville.png){: width="800" height="600" }_A beautiful old house in Baldwinville_

-I explored the park and trails thoroughly in the morning.

 ![Otter River State Forest entrance sign](otter-river-state-forest-entrance-sign.png){: width="800" height="600" }_Otter River State Forest entrance sign_